 First Class Foot & Massage

-Located in one of the busiest intersections of TST, this centre combines traditional Chinese practices with modern massage techniques, for a premium experience.
-Seat yourself on a plush massage chair and enjoy a professional “first class” foot massage – but don’t forget to tip your masseuse.
+Located in one of the busiest intersections of TST, this centre combines traditional Chinese practices with modern massage techniques for a premium experience.
+Seat yourself on a plush massage chair and enjoy a professional “first class” foot massage.
+Don’t forget to tip your masseuse!

 Hong Wai Foot and Body Reflexology

-A long-time local favourite, Hong Wai offers a wide range of treatments, makes use of high-quality and international products, and has over 130 massers and staff.
-Its foot reflexology massage is done by a “master” and starts from $98.
+A long-time local favourite, Hong Wai offers a wide range of treatments, making use of high-quality and international products.
+With over 130 masseuses and staff, you’re sure to be well looked after here.

 Hong Wai Foot and Body Reflexology, 12/F, Grand Right Centre, 10 Cameron Road, Tsim Sha Tsui, Hong Kong, 2366 2348